Back on the Range

 Forbidden Notebook by Alba de Cespedes / Astra House / 288 pages /translated by Ann Goldstein 2023 / originally published 1952

 Thanks to Kathy at the blog Reading Matters for her favorable review of this novel last June, which I hadn’t know about before.
 The book reminded me quite a bit of the atmosphere of Elena Ferrante’s My Brilliant Friend set in postwar Italy with its poverty and repression.
 Set in Rome, the novel’s protagonist is a 43-year-old Italian woman who buys and hides a notebook diary from her family of two teenage kids and her husband.
-As she begins to secretly write in it, she begins to observe things she hadn’t previously noticed … particularly how her ongoing servitude to her family has squashed her own self.
+As she begins to secretly write in it, she begins to observe things she hadn’t previously noticed … particularly how her long servitude to her family has squashed her own self.

 This is a domestic story of a family that seems to be a bit on the brink … each member with stuff going on: the banker husband dreams of another career as a screenwriter; the daughter Mirella, a law student, falls for an older man; the idle son Riccardo gets a girl into a situation; and the mother (Valeria), a secretary, begins to have feelings for her boss.

-The mother, who narrates the story, is a bit of a complex character — both sympathetic but also annoying at times too.
+The mother, who narrates the story, is a bit of a complex character — both sympathetic but also worth strangling at times too.
 Around and around she goes with her thoughts and indecision whether to do this or that.
 As she manages the notebook in secret, she begins to transform and fight a bit for her own space and self, becoming a bit meaner, while still trying to hold the family’s outward respectability together.
 She harangues her daughter about her relationship with a man at work, while she is thinking of a dalliance with her boss.
 You have to stay tuned to the end to see if the mother succeeds in gaining a bit of independence and what will happen.

-At the beginning I thought this book, which I listened to as an audio narrated by Cassandra Campbell, was nonfiction — it sounded so factual, but then as it went along I realized it was a novel.
+At the beginning I thought the book, which I listened to as an audio narrated by Cassandra Campbell, was nonfiction — it sounded so factual, but then as it went along I realized it was a novel.
 Apparently the author, who wrote about women’s subjugation and was imprisoned for her anti-fascist activities in 1935, was an influence on Elena Ferrante.
 Forbidden Notebook captured me especially in the later stages when it begins a bit to unravel.
 And that ending … felt like the air being siphoned out of a room.

 The Stalin Affair: The Impossible Alliance That Won the War by Giles Milton / Holt / 336 pages / 2024